iambrainstorming/opinionated_observer/src/observation/institutions/intitutional-corruption.md

 The current government has spent in multiples of 1000 crore on advertisements to promote an uneducated prime minister as a "viswaguru" (universal guru) with god-like status.
 They have used the complicit mainstream media to hide their flaws and shortcomings.
 The government's poor economic policies have led to a slowdown in the economy, reducing the GDP growth rate from 10% to 5-6%, despite the rapidly increasing population.
 India has now become the country with the highest population growth rate, surpassing China.

 Our government is trying its best to hide information by introducing bills like the [Digital Personal Data Protection Act (DPDP Act)](https://filestorage.4everland.store/RTI-DPDP.mp4) to dilute the RTI and control online media by tabling bills like the [Broadcast Bill](../../information/broadcast_bill.md).
+Or amending income tax laws to transform India into a surveillance state, infringing on your right to privacy by [enabling the scrutiny of every person’s social media accounts, personal emails, bank accounts, online investment accounts, trading accounts](https://thewire.in/government/income-tax-officials-will-be-able-to-access-your-emails-and-social-media-accounts-from-april-2026), and more.

 These institutions, plagued by corruption, inefficiency, and a lack of accountability, are hindering India's progress and development.
 Reforms and significant changes are necessary to address these issues and ensure a brighter future for the country.